nvs/map/README.md

         source = {
             -- The directory to add to end of the `package.path`.
 This will -- then be utilized when searching for modules to include.
-If -- root module already exists on the `package.path`, this can be -- omitted.
+If -- the root module already exists on the `package.path`, this -- can be omitted.
             directory = 'path/to/include',

             -- The name of the root module to `require`.
 It must be on the